cameron-raymond/Website/content/about/bottom-content.md

 ## Awards 🏆

 **Highly Commended Thesis Prize** (University of Oxford).
 Each year, the board of examiners awards a small number of 'Highly Commended' awards for outstanding thesis work.
-I was one of x recipients out of a class of 30.
-See, [press release](https://www.oii.ox.ac.uk/news-events/news/introducing-the-2020-oii-msc-thesis-prize-winners/).
+I was one of 4 recipients out of a department of 60.
+See, [press release](https://www.oii.ox.ac.uk/news-events/news/introducing-the-2021-msc-thesis-prize-winners/).

 ## Publications and Conference Presentations 📝